Can I Eat Expired Russian Salad Dressing Commercially Bottled Sold Unrefrigerated Opened?

 Expert Source

-"Once opened, commercially bottled Russian salad dressing should be refrigerated and used within one month for best quality." - CDC
+"Once commercially bottled Russian Salad Dressing is opened, it should be refrigerated and used within 1 to 2 months for best quality." - USDA

 Fresh Russian Salad Dressing Commercially Bottled Sold Unrefrigerated Opened